 Graduation is the culmination of the college experience.
 We send our seniors off with an elegant ceremony conducted at the magnificent Avery Fisher Hall at Lincoln Center.
 Students are called up to the stage to receive their diplomas.
 Selected students may also be rewarded with one of five awards celebrating leadership, dedication, and academic excellence displayed over the course of their student journey at MMC.

 Marymount Manhattan shows its dedication to both the environment and the sciences in a special, once-per-year lecture by a prominent figure in the field of environmental sciences.
-The Barry Commoner Environmental Lecture Series was established through gifts from the husband and wife team of Richard S. Berry and Lucy A. Commoner in the name of Barry Commoner, widely known as a writer and lecturer on the relation between environmental and energy problems and public policy.
+The Barry Commoner Lecture for the Environment was established through gifts from the husband and wife team of Richard S. Berry and Lucy A. Commoner in the name of Barry Commoner, widely known as a writer and lecturer on the relation between environmental and energy problems and public policy.
 Previous Commoner lectures have featured environmental journalist Andrew C. Revkin and University of California professor Dr. Tyrone Hayes.

 The Rudin Lecture was established at Marymount Manhattan in 2000 through a grant from The Rudin Foundation, Inc. Both Jack and the late Lewis Rudin have been well known throughout the New York community for the contributions they have made to living and working in New York and for their generous support of education, health, the arts and other civic, religious and cultural causes.
 This lecture builds upon the College’s commitment to academic excellence and its distinctive undergraduate programs in the liberal arts.
 Recent visiting lecturers include Too Big To Fail author Andrew Ross Sorkin and astrophysicist Janna Levin.